TallBlondMan/simple-alpine-flask-app/README.md

 1. To run this project you need a Jenkins with Docker container.
    I made one here - https://github.com/TallBlondMan/jenkins-with-docker
-2. This project deploys final image on a remote server with docker installed.
+2. This project deploys final image on a remote server with docker and java installed.

  ### Special config is required
    >